BII-Lab/Yeti-Project/doc/Experiment-MZSK.md

 existing synchronization mechanism.
 (If all 3 ZSK are rolling then we have 6 total.
 To get this number we add 5.)

+Due to some concern that adding 5 at once will not work correctly with all root zone generation software by all DM, we add one ZSK for each serial change.
+IANA creates at least two versions of the root zone each day, so we can add two ZSK per day.

 Because we are using the existing mechanism, we need to also include private keys for the ZSK.
 However, these ZSK will not be active during the experiment, so they will not be used to sign.